prasser/subframe/README.md

 <tr><td>400000	</td><td>MergeSort	</td><td>72037158.90	</td><td>13137915.799871740 </td></tr>
 </table>

 * Second, we plot the results.
-In the example, we use a lines chart:
+In this example we use a lines chart:

 ```Java